Mandy Moore (album): Singles

 The first single released from the album was "In My Pocket", on May 29, 2001.
 The song did not become a huge hit, but its unique sound allowed Moore to move away from the stereotypical image of other teen pop stars like Christina Aguilera, Jessica Simpson and Britney Spears, all of whom she had spent much of her early career being compared to.
-"In My Pocket" missed the Billboard Hot 100 but charted on the Bubbling Under Hot 100 Singles chart at number two (equivalent to number 102) on June 12, 2001.
+"In My Pocket" missed the Billboard Hot 100, but entered the Bubbling Under Hot 100 Singles chart at number two (equivalent to number 102) on June 12, 2001.
 It performed modestly on CHR radio (the format in which Moore received most of her airplay), peaking at number twenty in Radio & Records.
-The song also peaked at number twenty-one on the Pop 100 chart, where it stayed for nine weeks, and also appeared on the seventh installment of U.S. version of the compilation series Now That's What I Call Music!, released in July 2001.
-In My Pocket performed fairly well outside of the United States in countries like Australia, where it reached number 11.
-The music video was directed by Matthew Rolston and was shot in a nightclub that was given a Middle Eastern look to match the similar feel of the song itself, including belly dancers and fire blowers.
-Moore sat on a throne and watched almost as if she were royalty.
-In other scenes, Moore is seen dancing and almost flirting with one of the dancers.
+The song also peaked at number 21 on the Pop 100 chart, where it stayed for nine weeks, and also appeared on the seventh installment of U.S. version of the compilation series Now That's What I Call Music!, released in July 2001.
+"In My Pocket" performed fairly well outside of the United States in countries including Australia, where it reached number 11.
+The music video, directed by Matthew Rolston, was shot in a nightclub that was given a Middle Eastern look to match the similar feel of the song itself, including belly dancers and fire blowers.
+Moore sat on a throne and overlooked operations as if she were royalty.
+In other scenes, Moore is seen dancing and flirting with one of the dancers.

 The second single, "Crush", also failed to make much impact on the U.S. charts, but it appeared on the eighth installment of the U.S. compilation series, Now That's What I Call Music!, released in November 2001.
 The music video was directed by Chris Applebaum and edited by Nabil Mechi.
 On September 10, 2001, it became Moore's first video to reach the number-one spot on MTV's countdown show Total Request Live.
 In the video, Moore sits in her crush's room and tries to wake him up.
 She performs with her band in another room.
 The video ends with Moore putting on a replica of the jacket Michael Jackson wears in his "Thriller" music video, walks out of her apartment and looks up at her crush and smiles.

 The third and final single from the album, "Cry", was featured in the soundtrack for A Walk to Remember.